Analysis of Multiple Long-Run Relations in Panel Data Models: Introduction

-The finite sample performance of PME estimator of cointegrating vectors is found to be satisfactory with inference based on PME estimator with $q=2$ (sub-sample time averages) generally more accurate in terms of empirical size of the tests, compared with $q=4$, in line with intuition that suggest a larger choice of $q$ is likely to result in a larger finite-sample bias.
-We also considered a simple VAR(1) design with $m=2$, $r_{0}=1$ and one-way long run causality to see how PME performs compared to the many single equation estimators proposed in the literature (and cited below).
+The finite sample performance of PME estimator of the coefficients of the long-run relations\ is found to be satisfactory with inference based on PME estimator with $q=2$ (sub-sample time averages) generally more accurate in terms of empirical size of the tests, compared with $q=4$, in line with intuition that suggest a larger choice of $q$ is likely to result in a larger finite-sample bias.
+We also considered a simple VAR(1) design with $ m=2$, $r_{0}=1$ and one-way long-run causality to see how PME performs compared to the many single equation estimators proposed in the literature (and cited below).
 We found that in this simple case the PME\ estimator is less efficient in terms of root mean square errors only when $T=100$.
 However, PME with $q=2$ proved to be less biased and performed much better in terms of size than the single equation approaches for all sample size combinations.